 - 0.8 inches X5 honeycomb core, which I found to be 5x thicker, than the ordinary 0.6 inches slicker cores.
 They’re quiet and least prone to have dead spots, with time.

 - The surface is elastic, besides reactive.
 The edges don’t mess up with the ball, and so; it creates harmony to reduce faults.

 - The reactiveness is top-notch.
-So far, It’s the fastest pickleball paddle, I tested at 10 mph pace.
-It quickens up my rallies by ending a 10 minute game in just 8 minutes.
+So far, It’s the fastest pickleball paddle, I tested at a 10 mph pace.
+It quickens up my rallies by ending a 10-minute game in just 8 minutes.